wolfgangasdf/iqp-book/3d-angular-momentum.md

 The angular momentum is an extensive quantity, so for a composite system and not a point-like particle, it is the sum of the AM of the constituents of the body.

-## Angular momentum algebra
+## Quantum angular momentum

 `[slide]`

+How about the angular momentum of the electron in the quantum case?
+How does it depend on the quantum numbers that appeared while solving the hydrogen atom problem?

-We can use again canonical quantization, where the classical quantities are replaced by operators.
+To start, we can use again canonical quantization, where the classical quantities are replaced by operators.

 So we have $\hat{L}=\hat{r}\times\hat{p}$, where $\hat{p}=-i\hbar\nabla$ for the (linear) momentum operator using nabla.

-We now want to figure out what quantum mechanical momenta are allowed.
-Similar to the procedure we used for finding solutions and eigenvalues for the 3D Schrödinger equation, we now do the following:
+We now want to figure out what quantum mechanical angular momenta are allowed.
+Similar to the procedure we used for finding solutions and eigenvalues for the quantum harmonic oscillator, we now do the following:

 1. We derive the commutation relations which are more complex because we have 3 components ($x,y,z$) of the AM operator.
-2. We again derive ladder operators which increase or decrease the angular momentum, and derive the commutation relations thereof.
+2. We derive ladder operators which increase or decrease the angular momentum, and derive the commutation relations of these operators.
-3. We find the lowest angular momentum state, and then figure out which eigenvalues are allowed.
+3. We find the highest-energy angular momentum state, and use ladder operators to find all possible eigenstates and energies.
+By purely algebraic means we therefore find all possible eigenvalues
+4. We find the eigenfunctions, which will allow for comparison to the hydrogen atom.

 `[slide]`